docker-flow/docker-flow-monitor/docs/auto-scaling.md

 open "http://$(docker-machine ip swarm-1)/monitor/alerts"
 ```

-By this time, the *godemomainresptimebelow* alert should be red.
+By this time, the *godemo_main_resp_time_below* alert should be red.
 The `go-demo` service periodically pings itself and the response is faster than the twenty-five milliseconds limit we set (unless your laptop is very old and slow).
 As a result, Prometheus fired the alert to Alertmanager.
 It, in turn, evaluated the `service` and `scale` labels and decided that it should send a POST request to Jenkins with parameters `service=go-demo_main&scale=-1`.

 We can confirm that the process worked by opening the Jenkins `service-scale` activity screen.